brucepan10/NHP-COVID-19/README.md

    UMAP projection of ACE2, TMPRSS2, TMEM27, IDO2, DNAJC12 and ANPEP expression in all single cells.

 02.Figure1BC_FigureS1.R
-   UMAP visualization of all single cells from the dataset colored by tissue/organ and 44 clusters in the first round of clustering;
+   UMAP visualization of all single cells from the dataset colored by tissue/organ and cell cluster;
    Quality control of the single-cell RNA-seq libraries.

 03.Figure2CDE.R